Judiciary of Jamaica: Court of Appeal

 The Court of Appeal is the highest appellate court in Jamaica; it is superior to the Supreme Court.
 The Court is composed of a President and six other Judges.
 The Chief Justice is also a judge ex officio of the Court of Appeal, but participates only when asked to do so by the President.
 Although the Court of Appeal is the highest court in Jamaica, its judgements may themselves be appealed to the King-in-Council, in which case they are heard by the Judicial Committee of the Privy Council in London.

-In May 2015, the House of Representatives approved with the necessary two-thirds majority bills to end legal appeals to the Judicial Committee of the Privy Council and make the Caribbean Court of Justice as Jamaica's final court of appeal.
-The reform will be debated by the Senate.
-However, the government will need the support of at least one opposition senator for the measures to be approved by the required two-thirds majority.
+In May 2015, the House of Representatives approved with the necessary two-thirds majority bills to end legal appeals to the Judicial Committee of the Privy Council and make the Caribbean Court of Justice (CCJ) as Jamaica's final court of appeal.
+However, the bill did not pass.in the Senate.
+The King and Privy Council retain the final right of appeal, but CCJ does oversee cases relating to CARICOM.

 Supreme Court

 The Supreme Court has unlimited original jurisdiction in criminal and civil cases.
 The Chief Justice of the Supreme Court is the head of the judiciary (currently Bryan Sykes).
 Besides the Chief Justice, the court is composed of the Senior Puisne Judge and additional Puisne Judges, with their number established by Parliament.
-In response to increasing case load, Parliament in 2008 increased the number of spaces on the Supreme Court from 26 to 40 with the new spaces filled over time by appointment of new judges.
+The Court currently has 43 justices.

 The Supreme Court has a number of divisions, in which a subset of the justices hear specific types of cases.
 The Circuit Court is the division for criminal cases, holding sessions in the individual parishes.
 The Justices of the Peace (Appeals) Act states that the "Circuit Court for every parish in this Island shall be the Appeal Court for matters arising in every such parish."
 Other divisions of the Supreme Court are the Gun Court, the Commercial Court, the Revenue Court, and the Family Court.
 In the civil division of the Supreme Court the judge sits alone without the jury, except in cases of defamation.
 The Supreme Court also serves as a Constitutional Court for Jamaica.